There are three general types of UK business data (B2B) data and they can be split into the following categories:

 Your customer data

-Of all your databases, this is your most valuable non-physical asset.
-If you ever come to sell your company, the people buying will want to know about this data base more than any other.
+If you ever come to sell your company this is your most valuable non-physical asset.
+Buyers will want to know about your existing customer database more than any other.
 The better you keep it and use it, the more you’ll sell your company for.

 Your database of prospects

 Of the next highest value are your prospects.
 Your prospects already know about your company and its products and services.